alexdjulin/BikeHelmetDetection/README.md

 ![image13_finetuned](readme/image13_finetuned.png)
 ![image17_finetuned](readme/image17_finetuned.png)

 Our model is doing a good job on images.
 But what about predicting on a video source, which is what we need in the end?
-Let's import OpenCV and give it a try on our the webcam.
+Let's import OpenCV and give it a try on the webcam.
 Grab your helmet!

 <img src="https://github.com/alexdjulin/BikeHelmetDetection/assets/53292656/fa3e03c9-ebd9-448b-9bc1-d44c44cc26de" width="300"/>